-CONTRACTING WITH OWNERS ASSOCIATION
+CONTRACTING WITH OWNERS' ASSOCIATION

-Upon the establishment of the District, State law requires that the City enter into an agreement with an Owners Association for the administration of the District.
+Upon the establishment of the District, State Law requires that the City enter into an agreement with an Owners' Association for the administration of the District.
 City policy dictates that competitive bidding requirements are to be met when contracting.
-However, Charter section 371(e)(2) and 371(e)(10) provide exceptions to the competitive bidding requirements, and states, in relevant part, that the competitive bidding process does not apply to contracts "for the performance of professional, scientific, expert, technical, or other special services of a temporary and occasional character" and "where the contracting authority finds that the use of competitive bidding would be undesirable, impractical or impossible or where the common law otherwise excuses compliance with competitive bidding requirements."
+However, Charter Section 371(e)(2) and 371(e)(10) provide exceptions to the competitive bidding requirements, and states, in relevant part, that the competitive bidding process does not apply to contracts "for the performance of professional, scientific, expert, technical, or other special services of a temporary and occasional character" and "where the contracting authority finds that the use of competitive bidding would be undesirable, impractical or impossible or where the common law otherwise excuses compliance with competitive bidding requirements."

-The Arts District Los Angeles, Inc. has administered the Arts District Business Improvement District since the District was originally established, overseeing expenditures, managing and implementing the District's improvements and activities.
-The Arts District Los Angeles, Inc., possesses the unique knowledge and expertise relative to the administration of the District and has a vested interest in the success of the District.
+The North Figueroa Association has administered the Highland Park Business Improvement District since the District was originally established in 2002, overseeing expenditures, managing and implementing the District's improvements and activities.
+The North Figueroa Association possesses the unique knowledge and expertise relative to the administration of the District and has a vested interest in the success of the District.
 Therefore, it would be impractical, not advantageous and undesirable to comply with the competitive bidding requirements or to select another entity to administer the District, if the District is renewed.